SunnyRT/AR_main/main/README.md

 ```
 python main/test-xxx.py
 ```
-Note that it might be needed to change the path for desired .ply and image file
+Note that it might be needed to change the path for desired .ply and image file.
+Some sample data files are available within the data_sample directory.
+The ```xxx.sw``` files contains the vertex coordinates for the traced contour.